The Role of Uke in Aikido

 The Active Uke

 Importantly, an active uke stays in the technique even when executed slowly, maintaining their position and response throughout the entire movement regardless of speed.
-This helps the tori develop proper timing, body relationship, connection, and understanding of how the technique should feel at different execution speeds.
+This helps tori develop timing, body relationship, connection, and understanding of how the technique should feel at different execution speeds.

 The Blocking Uke

+The block serves as a deliberate teaching tool that allows tori to examine how their movements work, identify inefficiencies, and work on improvements in their body position and relationship to uke.
 This approach requires clear communication and understanding between partners about the purpose and scope of the block.
-When used appropriately with consent, the blocking uke can help the tori understand how to better utilise their body mechanics, alignment and timing, during the technique.
+When used appropriately with consent, this type of uke can help the tori understand how to better utilise their body mechanics, alignment and timing, during the technique.
 The stopped technique becomes an opportunity for detailed analysis and refinement.

 Kuzushi